LuckyGStar/ShopifyDevelopmentStandards/README.md

 git merge develop
 ```

 6. Fix the conflicts and push your branch.
-Try to fix it yourself by looking into `develop` branch changes and Trello cards, and figuring out what final behavior should do - only ask for help if you did all you could.
-That's because we are all not full-time yet, and waiting for someone else for help with things like this really delays features by a lot.
+Try to fix it yourself by looking into `staging` branch changes and Jira cards, and figuring out what final behavior should do.
 Always try to finish the card by yourself and make sure you did the best you could to finish it.

 7. Make sure your Github PR diff shows only changes relevant to your feature.

-For more advanced developers I strongly encourage you to use `git rebase` instead of `merge`.
-Double-check that your git push behaviour is set to simple: `git config --global push.default simple`

 ## CI/CD & Tools